WebSocket API

 wss://kr.cryptolisting.ws | AWS Seoul (ap-northeast-2c, apne2-az3) | Upbit only | Korea-based bots trading Upbit |

 Pick one per bot — the closest to your trading region.
 The Seoul endpoint removes the Seoul → Tokyo network hop on Upbit detection.
-Bithumb is dispatched only from Tokyo.
+Bithumb is currently dispatched only from the Tokyo endpoint.
 Same key authenticates on both, but rate limits and connection caps are tracked independently.

 Frames are binary; payloads are UTF-8 JSON.